monolyth-php/disclosure/README.md

 ```

 ### Manual installation
-1. Get or clonse the code;
+1. Get or clone the code;
 2. Register `/path/to/disclosure/src` for the namespace `Monolyth\\Disclosure\\`
    in your PSR-4 autoloader;